christ-tt/ml-notes/Probabilistic Modeling.md

 - $\psi$ is different for every single input.
 If we just optimized $\psi$, we would just be memorizing the dataset (setting $\mu = u$ for every point).
 - $\theta$ defines the function.
 We want to learn $f_\theta$ that generates the correct $\psi$ for any input (including new ones).

+Just a side note, recall that in intro class, for our linear regression we introduce $b$ to handle 'noise'.
+Unfortunately, this was an oversimplification.
+Bias $b$ handles the **Position** of the distribution, so it is part of $\mu$, while noise $\epsilon$, controls the **Spread** of the distribution, the $\sigma$.
+Bias is requried to handle the case where $x = 0$ and $y \neq 0$.
+It also makes the function *Affine*, allowing 'cursor' to lift off the origin and shift activation functions (ReLU) left or right, which is essential for 'wiggling' the curve to fit complex shapes.
+In modern deep learning, however, with the use of
+- **LayerNorm**: explicitly re-centering the data to zero and cancels out the shift provided by bias,
+- **RMSNorm**: normalizing scale (variance), but empirically keeping the latent states centered around zero improves stability during training, we usually do not use bias in MLP layers.
+However, in final output layer (*lm_head*), we still usually retain the bias part, learning a shift of logits.

 ## **The Stocastic Head $(p(\cdot \mid \psi))$**